INSO-CIIC4015-Capstone-Qiyi-Klotski/terraform-aws-infrastructure/SECURITY.md

 If you discover a potential security vulnerability, please **do not open a public issue**.

-Instead, report the issue privately by contacting the repository owner through GitHub.
+Instead, please report the issue using GitHub's private vulnerability reporting feature, or contact the repository owner directly through GitHub.

 Responsible disclosure is appreciated.
 Please note that responses or fixes are **not guaranteed**, given the academic nature and current project status.